binder-project/binder-docs/markdown/api-docs.md

 # api docs

 The Binder HTTP API consists of endpoints for building, launching, and querying the status of binders.
-A complete, Swagger-like description of the API, including error conditions (and recommended fixes), can be found in [`binder-protocol`](https://github.com/binder-project/binder-protocol/blob/master/index.js)
+A complete description of the API, including error conditions (and recommended fixes), can be found in [`binder-protocol`](https://github.com/binder-project/binder-protocol/blob/master/index.js)